 The Designated Officer's contact number is 01926 745376.
-Referrals to the Designated Officer should be submitted on a PoT MARF form and sent to lado@warwickshire.gov.uk.
+Referrals to the Local Authority Designated Officer should be submitted on a Position of Trust (POT) MARF form and sent to lado@warwickshire.gov.uk.

-NB it is the headteacher/principal's responsibility to contact and refer to the Designated Officer when necessary.
-The only exception is when the allegation is against the headteacher/principal, in which instance the nominated governor will undertake that responsibility.
+NB it is the headteacher's responsibility to contact and refer to the Designated Officer when necessary.
+The only exception is when the allegation is against the headteacher, in which instance the nominated governor(Chair of Governors) will undertake that responsibility.